Frequently Requested Information

 Owners of these vehicles may contact the Planning Department for details on how to get rid of them at no cost.
 To arrange for removal of your junked vehicle or to report one, contact the Planning Department at (919) 469-4046.

 Animal regulations are generally found in Chapter 6 of the Town Code, which is enforced by the Animal Control section of Cary’s Police Department.
-They handle items such as barking complaints, animal bites, rabid animals and leash law violations.
+They handle matters such as barking complaints, animal bites, rabid animals and leash law violations.

 New developments, as well as changes to existing built sites, typically require approval of a development plan prior to construction.
 Development plans are reviewed by representatives from various Town departments for compliance with the Town's Land Development Ordinance and other development-related regulations and guidelines.
 These development plans may be either a site plan or subdivision plan and depending upon the type of proposed development and/or its location, may be approved by Council or staff.